watson-developer-cloud/ui-components/README.md

 ## Versioning Bower Component

-To bump the version of the bower component, update the version property in the bower component's `bower.json`, and then match the version with git tags.
+To bump the version of the bower component, update the version property in `bower.json`, and then match the version with git tags.

 Example of git tags: